 - The id element provides a unique identifier for the line of text.
-Every record in the CharResult track has a different id. - The angle and block elements provide the same information as described for the result track. - There is a character element for each character on the line, including spaces.
-This element includes the following information: - text the character that was recognized.
-This element is empty if the character is a space. - region the location of the character in the source media.
+Every record in the CharResult track has a different id. - The text, region, angle, block, fontSize, and parentID elements provide the same information as described for the result track. - There is a character element for each character on the line, including spaces.
+This element includes the following information: - ° text the character that was recognized.
+This element is empty if the character is a space. - ° region the location of the character in the source media.